 from more than just one column, or you want to put the results into different columns to the inputs for the calculation.

 For that reason, you can take control of the row aggregation by providing a

 colDef.aggFuncis the preferred way of doing aggregations, only use

-groupRowAggNodesif you cannot achieve what you want as it will make your code more complex and be less likely to work with other grid features eg pivoting.
+groupRowAggNodesif you cannot achieve what you want as it will make your code more complex.
+Also note that

 For groups, when aggregating, the grid stores the results in the colId of the column.
 For example, if you